Fordham hosts Fitzpatrick and New Haven - WTOP News

 New York; Monday, 11 a.m.
 EST

-BOTTOM LINE: New Haven plays Fordham after Jabri Fitzpatrick scored 20 points in New Haven’s 70-64 loss to the NJIT Highlanders.
+BOTTOM LINE: New Haven takes on Fordham after Jabri Fitzpatrick scored 20 points in New Haven’s 70-64 loss to the NJIT Highlanders.

-The Chargers are 1-4 in road games.
-New Haven is fifth in the NEC with 22.8 defensive rebounds per game led by Andre Pasha averaging 4.3.
+The Chargers have gone 1-4 away from home.
+New Haven is seventh in the NEC scoring 68.5 points per game and is shooting 44.8%.

-Fordham makes 47.2% of its shots from the field this season, which is 4.2 percentage points higher than New Haven has allowed to its opponents (43.0%).
-New Haven scores 6.0 more points per game (68.5) than Fordham gives up to opponents (62.5).
+Fordham’s average of 7.3 made 3-pointers per game this season is only 0.2 more made shots on average than the 7.1 per game New Haven gives up.
+New Haven scores 6.0 more points per game (68.5) than Fordham allows to opponents (62.5).

-TOP PERFORMERS: Dejour Reaves is scoring 16.0 points per game and averaging 4.7 rebounds for the Rams.
-Christian Henry is averaging 14.5 points and 4.7 rebounds over the last 10 games.
+TOP PERFORMERS: Dejour Reaves is scoring 16.0 points per game with 4.7 rebounds and 3.9 assists for the Rams.
+Christian Henry is averaging 14.5 points and six assists over the last 10 games.

-Najimi George averages 1.2 made 3-pointers per game for the Chargers, scoring 11.3 points while shooting 36.4% from beyond the arc.
-Fitzpatrick is averaging 13.7 points, 5.4 rebounds and 2.3 steals over the past 10 games.
+Fitzpatrick is averaging 13.1 points, 5.2 rebounds and 2.2 steals for the Chargers.
+Najimi George is averaging 9.9 points over the last 10 games.

 LAST 10 GAMES: Rams: 7-3, averaging 74.9 points, 36.6 rebounds, 16.6 assists, 6.6 steals and 2.8 blocks per game while shooting 47.5% from the field.
 Their opponents have averaged 64.1 points per game.